A nanosecond is one billionth of a second

 One of the puzzling problems in physics is known as "time's arrow."
 Since Einstein, time has been treated as a fourth dimension associated with length, width, and height as measures of "space-time."
 Time appears in many mathematical equations of physics; in most it does not matter whether time is minus or plus (i.e., whether it flows forward into the future or backwards into the past).

 Time's arrow arises from the Second Law of Thermodynamics which states that energy is inexorably less available to do useful work as history moves forward.
 The overall tendency of all things in the material world is to run down, decay, rot, and fall apart.
 The "information content" of systems also decreases with the passage of time.
 In order to bring order out of chaos one must supply both outside energy and programming information.
 The Second Law implies a sad end to the universe known as a "heat death."
 [Thus the theory of the evolution of life from simple forms to complex is at most a hopeful myth].
 Articles on the Nature of Time.

 The entrance of evil in the early history of our universe is the reason we now live in a flawed and ruined creation.
 Even the laws of physics have been altered by the fall.
 This subjection of the natural world to "a bondage of decay" is described in Romans 8:18-25.
 The Apostle reminds us further that, due to Adam's sin, "our bodies are dead because of sin."
 Mankind, like nature, has been ruined so that all must die.
 Although God sustains the old creation He apparently does not ordinarily interfere with the Second Law.
 He is instead building a new creation for His redeemed people to dwell in.

 God builds a new creation by starting with people not things: "If anyone is in Christ he is a new creation, old things have passed away, behold all things are become new."
-(2 Cor.
-5:17) Though we followers of Christ have new spirits and renewed souls, our bodies (which connect us to the old creation) are not yet redeemed.
+(2 Corinthians 5:17) Though we followers of Christ have new spirits and renewed souls, our bodies (which connect us to the old creation) are not yet redeemed.
 We weaken and sicken and die.
 The world we live in is full of evil, sorrow, accidents and unexpected tragedies.
 In our mortal bodies time is still mostly one-dimensional.
 We are prisoners in time and our lives are sometimes over just about the time we begin to get our act together.

-Moses (surely aware of these realities), wrote the Ninetieth Psalm,* probably near the time of his death (he lived to age 120---way down from Adam's 930 years).
+Moses (surely aware of these realities), wrote the Ninetieth Psalm, probably near the time of his death (he lived to age 120---way down from Adam's 930 years).
 Moses had seen a whole generation die in the Sinai wilderness.
 In Psalm 90 he meditates on the eternity of God and the brevity of man's life which is ephemeral like the morning mist.
-Our God is, however, "El Olam"---the Father of Eternity, the Eternally Living One (Ps.
-90:2, Gen. 21:33, Is.
-40:28, Rev. 1:18).
+Our God is, however, "El Olam"---the Father of Eternity, the Eternally Living One (Psalm 90:2, Genesis 21:33, Isaiah 40:28, Revelation 1:18).
 The Creator of everything that is lives outside of time.
 He encompasses in His own Being all possible dimensions of time.
 Past, present and future are an eternal now before Him.
 He has all the time in the world to hear a split-second cry for help, and all eternity to consider and to act (instantaneously) on our behalf.

 The free gift of eternal life joins us inseparably to this Eternal Spirit.
 Therefore Christian life has more to do with the quality of our living than the quantity of events we pack into a day's brief hours.
 We are not to live casual, flaky, irresponsible lives without eternity always in our hearts.
 In heaven, then, time must be multi-dimensional---we can already imagine time- and space- travel as ordinary capabilities of resurrection bodies!

 It is during this short life we live out on earth that we develop our capacity to hold this awesome Eternal Spirit.
 Apparently not all believers will enjoy the same degree of rich reward in heaven, though all will enjoy bliss and happiness there.
-Not all of us are now choosing God's best---to the end that we might become more useful to God in the heavenlies---better suited for adventure and challenge in the uncharted dimensions of the Spirit.
+Not all of us are now choosing God's best---to the end that we might become more useful to God in the heavenliest--better suited for adventure and challenge in the uncharted dimensions of the Spirit.

 Quality life in the Spirit means dying daily to our own selfish desires, yielding to the indwelling Lord who longs to use us on behalf of others.
 He knows how to reorder our priorities so that we can say no to mediocrity and the diversions of modern culture, and say yes to the opportunities He opens for us daily.
 The key is to seek after intimacy with God so that we move in tune with His heart of compassion and mercy towards mankind.
 If we choose otherwise we perish---to arrive in eternity with next to nothing, having "received the grace of God in vain."
 (2 Cor.
 6:1)